MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+### xid pg_set_next_oid(objectid oid)
+Set and return the next object ID (OID).
+Note that the next OID is set to 16384 (FirstNormalObjectId) when the given OID is less than that number.
+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### SETOF record pg_oid_assignment()
 Return information about object ID (OID) assignment state.
 This function returns a record, shown in the table below.